This post was most recently updated on September 7th, 2023

-As a freelancer, my computer is my number 1 assistant.
+As a freelancer, my computer is my number one assistant.
 And the first thing I see when logging in is my desktop.
-I like to keep my desktop empty or have only a few folders.
+I like to keep my desktops empty or have only a few folders.

 Is your desktop filled with folders, apps, shortcuts, and other digital detritus?

-If so, it could very well give a negative impact on your productivity.
+If so, it could very well have a negative impact on your productivity.
 You’ll spend too much time searching for files and worrying about a computer crash that would delete your data.
 Ugh.

 Delete unused files

 Before you add more hard drive storage, it’s better to delete some unused information so you only keep the files you actually need and use.
 Open your folders and take a look at your files.
 Are there outdated notes, multiple files, or copies of old documents?
 Delete files you no longer need.
 Uninstall software you rarely use and get rid of temporary files.

 Whether you name your files by date created, by client name, by task name, etc., use this naming system for all your files and folders.
 It will make finding them much easier later on.

 I like to name my translation documents as date created_client name_task name_submitted date.